MFCo/wordpress-nextjs/README.md

 ### Client

-* `yarn dev` in development mode, by default will run on localhost:9056, and will hit localhost:8000
+* `yarn dev` in development mode, by default frontend will run on localhost:9056, and it will hit localhost:8000

 ### Server

-* `docker-compose up` will run the Wordpress server, by default will run on localhost:8000
+* `docker-compose up` will run the Wordpress server, by default server will run on localhost:8000